Parminder Biant. 26th-28th August 2021 - Sacramento, California.

 63:40 - "That which the Eternal Father Himself had pronounced good was the law of highest blessing and development for man."
 (Ibid).
 So marriage is a law and is the highest blessing.
 NB: Here "man" means "man or woman", or "human".
 So now we are not using a Thus Saith the Lord because we are adding in words.
 "Like every other one of God's good gifts entrusted to the keeping of humanity, marriage has been perverted by sin;" (Ibid).
 NB: Now it is not a law, it is a gift, and now it is "humanity" not "man".

+66:40 - Has marriage been perverted because of your sin.
+Were the restrictions or conditions God put upon marriage after sin, good or bad?
+Surely God only good gifts.
+So "marriage has been perverted by [our] sin".
 67:40 - "...[b]ut it is the purpose of the gospel to restore its purity and beauty" (Ibid).
 What is it supposed to be restored to?
 Marriage before sin, or marriage after sin, or the day they got married?
 Where does this restoration take us to?

 69:30 - Is LGBT a choice, or fixed in nature?
 The lust that heterosexual people feel for the opposite sex is not a choice.
 Place pornography depicting females in front of a heterosexual man and his physical, sexual reaction will be involuntary.
 He cannot help becoming aroused.
 He cannot resist getting an erection.
 In the same way, a homosexual man would find it impossible to get aroused, but place pornography depicting men and in exactly the same way, he would find it impossible not to get aroused.
 A heterosexual man cannot help, and does not even know why he is attracted to women, or is not attracted to men, and it is the same for homosexuals.
 Conservative Christians would answer, "Because God ordained it that way."
 But then why is it different for homosexuals?
 Again, they would answer, "Because they don't have control or are liars".
 But science has proven all of those arguments wrong.
 You cannot change someone's sexual orientation without damaging their brain.
 That is why so many LGBT commit suicide.
 It's not because there is something wrong with their brain.
 The reason they have mental health issues is because of the enormous pressure society places upon them.
 If you were called a liar from childhood, for your entire life, you would be mentally damaged as well.